 The pier will become a public park with a state of the art performance space for musicians, dancers, public art, and more.
 Residents and visitors can expect the park to be completed by 2019.

-Featuring panoramic river views of the city’s skyline, The Observation Deck at Hudson Yards will draw visitors who are looking for a spectacular glimpse of the city.
-This will be New York City’s highest outdoor observation deck yet, standing at 1,296 feet tall, the project is scheduled to be finished by 2019.
+Featuring panoramic river views of the city's skyline, The Observation Deck at Hudson Yards will draw visitors who are looking for a spectacular glimpse of the city.
+This will be New York City’s highest outdoor observation deck yet, standing at 1,296 feet tall, the project is scheduled to be finished this year.